-Lifestyle changes can't cure gout, but they can help control uric acid levels in the blood, which lead to gout attacks.
+Lifestyle changes cannot cure gout, but they can help control uric acid levels in the blood, which lead to gout attacks.
 Lifestyle recommendations include:

 Uric acid is created by the breakdown of purines found in certain foods.
 Avoid or limit foods and beverages that are high in purines such as: Organ meats, such as liver, kidney, and sweetbreadsSeafood and shellfish, such as lobster, crab, or sardinesRed meat, such as beef or lambSome vegetables, such as asparagus, cauliflower, and mushroomsSalty foods, sauces, and gravies